 Is there any spookier place in America than Salem, Massachusetts, forever branded by the hysteria in 1692 that led to accusations of witchcraft?
-And yet--I'm drawn to the town.
+And yet visitors are drawn to the town.
 Maybe it's the salt air of the sea and the lingering specters of sailors and pirates.
-Maybe it's Salem's association with my favorite author, Nathaniel Hawthorne, whose writings sometimes revealed his own tortured wrestling with an ancestor's involvement in the witch condemnations.
+Maybe it's Salem's association with Nathaniel Hawthorne, whose writings sometimes revealed his own tortured wrestling with an ancestors' involvement in the witch condemnations.

-But enough about ME!
-If you're looking for a spooky spot for a getaway this October or any time of the year, Salem, Massachusetts, can't be beat.
+If you're looking for a spooky spot for a getaway this October or any time of the year, Salem can't be beat.
 It's a walkable city with so much history and so many things to do.

 Start your Salem adventure at the National Park Service's Salem Visitor Center.
 From there, it's easy to follow the Heritage Trail, much like Boston's Freedom Trail, a red line that takes you through town and past many of Salem's most popular attractions.

 Close by, you'll find the Peabody Essex Museum, founded in 1799 and home to art and history collections.
 The Phillips Library on the museum's campus is a repository for the original court documents from the witchcraft trials.

 Move on to the Salem Witch Museum for a compelling retelling of the accusations, hysteria, trials, and executions of 1692 through life-size dioramas.
 This might be a bit frightening for younger children but serves as a terrific introduction to Salem's blemished history.
 If you've not yet had your fill of witchy stuff, include the Witch Dungeon Museum on your tour, too.
 There, actors re-create the witch trials based on the 1692 transcripts.